Morph1c/PACS-CH2/README.md

 - We use a concept called `Numeric` so that you can instatiate only float/double values, this very restrictive due to the fact that our test take as input large matrices of float/double and for avoiding possible conversion erro we decide to restrict to this case.
 - We implement compression algorithms for row/col ordering using the built-in method upper/lower bound for accessing to the value list in a specified order
+- We use decision via constexpr for choosings between method for ordering of type row and col